 - Almost forgot!
 Handling backups, monitoring, audits and vCenter upgrades…

 As you can see, the vSphere operations management task list is long and many of the items cannot be handled by a tool and “will” require IT Managers to schedule work after hours to complete some of the service impacting tasks.
+I also recommend that you take a look at all the VMware lessons and best practices in case there is something else you can use.

 Do you have tips or suggestion about vSphere Operations Management, please comment.